 e) According to article 142 of the mentioned statute, every vessel that comes to the Galapagos Islands must submit to quarantine inspections and present the fumigation certificate of the last port of call.

 f) Changes in the original crew entering Galapagos is not permitted except in the case of emergencies.

-You must have a fumigation certificate from the last port; if not you will have to have your vessel fumigated in the islands (see Fees).
+You must have a fumigation certificate from the last port.

-Various fees need to be paid and do vary from port to port.
+Various fees need to be paid and do vary from port to port and agent to agent.
 The most expensive port appears to be Santa Cruz.
 All official expenses have to be paid in “cash” on the islands, paying with a Credit Card is not an option.